-Reciprocating compressors use cylinders with pistons inside them.
+Reciprocating compressors store the pistons inside cylinders.
 Each cylinder has a closed end next to the cylinder head and is finished at the other end with a movable piston.
 The valves of the cylinders are located at the bottom of the compressor’s valve pockets.
 During the first stage of compression, air moves into the cylinder via a suction valve, triggered by the movement of the piston.
 This creates a vacuum.

 The piston then reverses its motion, fulfilling the “reciprocating” part of the name, and begins compressing the air in the process.
 Once the cylinder’s interior pressure exceeds the pressure in the discharge pipes, valves open and allow air out of the cylinder.

 Reciprocating compressors usually draw power from a diesel engine.
 This can be by way of a direct-drive or a belt drive system, either of which will be in continuous operation as long as the engine is on.
 The entire cycle is facilitated by a mechanism for unloading, and some systems have a governor that is typically mounted directly to the compressor.
 When a governor is present, it works to enforce specific intake and cut-out pressure.
 Let’s take a look at some reciprocating compressor basics.